 A CIT’s work begins with a one-week Rapid Improvement Workshop (RIW).
 During this time, the team can either develop a new safety process or improve an existing one.
 Once they have finalized their safety process, the team then implements it across the entire company over the course of several months.

 Our CITs have been extremely effective in furthering Upstone’s safety culture.
-Most recently, the hard work of our CITs has resulted in two highly successful safety processes: our Daily Huddles, our One-on-One Safety Conversations, and our Close Calls.
-Included in those process is our Peer Guide initiative.
+Most recently, the hard work of our CITs has resulted in three highly successful safety processes: Daily Huddles, One-on-One Safety Conversations, and Close Calls Reporting.
+Included in those processes is our Peer Guide initiative.
 We will continue to commission new teams each year, optimizing our safety culture one project at a time.